kozakaron/Bubble_dynamics_simulation_CPP/README.md

 ### Command line interface

-You can use either the Matlab or Python interfaces, however the latter is more recommended.
+You can use either the Matlab or Python interfaces, however the latter one is more recommended.
 Both of them are just wrappers for the command line interface.
 The interface utilize the human readable JSON format.
 All settings are saved into a JSON file, such as [./interface/example_cpar.json](./interface/example_cpar.json) or [./interface/example_parameter_study.json](./interface/example_parameter_study.json).
 Then, the executable is called with command line arguments providing these JSON file.

 The results of a single simulation are written back into the same JSON, adding to it.
 The numerical solution is dumped as unreadable binary data at the end of the JSON.
 Parsing time would be very long otherwise.
 An example command line command:
 ```